Assessment and Approvals of Prospective Adopters

 Once the assessing adoption officer has completed the report, it should be submitted to the Team Manager for agreement and signing.
 If there are any issues of concern raised in the assessment or there are issues which require clarification, the manager should obtain a second opinion on those issues from another experienced practitioner, before agreeing and approving the report content.

 When the Prospective Adopter's Report is finalised, a copy should be sent to the applicants, and they must be notified that the application is to be referred to the Adoption Panel.
 The applicants should be invited to send any observations in writing within 5 working days, beginning with the date on which the notification was sent (this timescale may be extended in exceptional circumstances).
-At the end of the 5 working days (or where that timescale is extended by the adoption agency, as soon as possible after the prospective adopter's observations are received) the following must be sent to the Adoption Panel:
+At the end of the 5 working days (or where that timescale is extended by the adoption agency, as soon as possible after the prospective adopter's observations are received) the following must be sent to the Adoption Panel at least 14 working days before the relevant Adoption Panel Meeting:

 The applicants should also be invited to attend the meeting of the Adoption Panel, which considers their application.
 They should be provided with written information about the Panel process, its membership, who will attend and their respective roles.
 If the applicants know a particular Panel member, the applicants may request that the Panel member stand down.
 (Panel members are in any event expected to declare an interest in these circumstances - see Adoption Panel Procedure).